diegosou4/Born2beroot/README.md

 dentro desse arquivo vao ter passw, groups , shadow que sao um banco de dados (file-based-database), ou seja um banco de dados que armazena dados de um arquivo de forma simples, vai encontar hots como file dns que basicamente a mesma coisa porem contem informacoes relacionadas a dns.

+``
+You need to edit /etc/sudoers.
+For those who don't use vi, you should edit this file (on some flavors of Linux) with a terminal command like this: sudo EDITOR=gedit visudo
+``